Wizards’ loss to the Hawks feels like forever Trae Young

 Gafford provides highlights

 Gafford’s primary task was going against Clint Capela in the paint all night, but that didn’t preclude him from an offensive burst every so often.
-With less than two minutes left before halftime, Gafford stunned on both ends — first by using his pogo-stick legs to block a jumper from Kevin Huerter and then to cut for a driving, one-handed dunk on the next possession.
+With less than two minutes to go before halftime, Gafford stunned on both ends — first by using his pogo-stick legs to block a jumper from Kevin Huerter and then by cutting for a driving, one-handed dunk on the next possession.

 It was one of just a few possessions that got the crowd at Capital One Arena on its feet.